Powers of the theta divisor and relations in the tautological ring: The -relations and Pixton's double ramification cycle relations

-Following this approach further would involve extending the Abel--Jacobi map to further intermediate compactifications of $\Mgn$, and simultaneously adding boundary strata to $\Xg$ that parametrize higher torus-rank degenerations of principally-polarized abelian varieties.
-This leads to two technical difficulties.
+In \cite{2014GrushevskyZakharovA}, the second and fourth authors pushed this method further, proving analogues of Theorems~\ref{thm:thetact} and \ref{thm:Theta} for an extension of the Abel--Jacobi map to $s_A\colon \oMgn^o \to \Xg^{part}$, where $\oMgn^o$ is the moduli space of curves with at most one non-separating node and $\Xg^{part}$ is the universal family over Mumford's partial compactification of $\Ag$, which parameterizes semiabelian varieties of torus rank at most one.
+Attempting to proceed any deeper into the boundary, however, one encounters two technical difficulties.
 First, the extension of the formula $[\Zg]=\Th^g/g!$ to $\Xg^{part}$ obtained in \cite{2014GrushevskyZakharovA} is already quite complicated, and the deeper boundary strata of $\Xg$ have an increasingly complex combinatorial structure, so the corresponding calculations do not seem combinatorially manageable at this point.
 In addition, on boundary strata not contained in $\oMgn^o$ the Abel--Jacobi map does not extend to a morphism, and its indeterminacy locus needs to be resolved.
 The question of extending the Abel--Jacobi map \eqref{eq:AJcompact} to various compactifications of the universal Jacobian variety and resolving the singularities of the Abel--Jacobi map has been considered in a number of recent papers (see \cite{2015Dudin, 2014Holmes, 2015KassPagani, 2011Melo, 2014MeloRapagnettaViviani, 2016Melo}).